HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

      </bind>
 ```

-When we use this variable, we call the `eval` method on it to get the specific data corresponding to the expression.
+When we use this variable, we call `eval` method on it to get the specific data corresponding to the expression.
 Therefore, the following `init` and `bind` elements perform differently:

 ```hvml
      <init as="sysClock">